vmware-archive/clarity/apps/website/foundation/icons/README.md

 Clarity Icons also come with predefined colors using the `status` attribute.
 Colors are described as:

-- **highlight**: use this color when you want to draw attention to the icon
 - **danger**: use this color when you want to show errors or make the user pause and evaluate when they see this icon
 - **warning**: use this color when you want the user to proceed with caution
 - **success**: use this color when you want the user to know something is correct